Moser (glass company): Today

-Ludwig Moser developed a lead-free sodium-potassium glass that is more ecologically friendly than lead glass yet is extremely hard; it remains the basis of their products.
+Moser has developed a lead-free sodium-potassium glass that is more ecologically friendly than lead glass yet is extremely hard; it remains the basis of their products.
 Moser still produces some of its classic Fipop designs.
 A factory museum shows the 150-year story of the company in more than 2,000 pieces on display, supplemented by documentaries and audio guides.
 Besides having four retail outlets in the Czech Republic, two in Prague and two in the company's hometown Karlovy Vary, one of which is in the famous Grandhotel Pupp, and one in Dubai Design District, Moser has a worldwide network of retailers.
 Moser's US distribution company was established in Northern Virginia in 1957.

 Awards

 The People’s Choice category of Czech Grand Design 2012, awarded by the Academy of Design of the Czech Republic, went to Lukáš Jabůrek for his design of the Pear vase.
 The artwork soon ranked among the bestsellers.